tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

     return np.array(img)
 {% endhighlight %}

-This function loads image from url and convert it into numpy array
+This function loads the image from URL and converts it into numpy array

 {% highlight python linenos %}